codeship/github-app-tester/README.md

 This repo is used to test our Github App integration

-pr test 3
-another test
+does the pr number work?